2008 Cook County, Illinois, elections: Green primary

+General election

 Judicial elections

 Partisan elections were held for judgeships on the Circuit Court of Cook County due to vacancies.
 Other judgeships had retention elections.

 Partistan elections were also held for subcircuit courts judgeships due to vacancies.
 Other judgeships had retention elections.

 Other elections

 Coinciding with the primaries, elections were held to elect both the Democratic and Republican committeemen for the wards of Chicago.